-Kicksledding is an alternative to cross-country skiing for athletes or for those who like a little more stability.
-It's also the perfect family sport.
+Kicksledding is perfect for the Canadian outdoors.
+Great cardio exercise, kicksledding is an alternative to cross-country skiing for those who like a little more stability on snow or ice.
+It's also the perfect family sport!

 On bare ice or icy cross-country skiing paths you can travel at astonishing speeds with a kicksled.
 It's is also great for the environment since it doesn't create pollution or noise.
 Kicksledding is fun for everyone since it's so easy to learn.

 Don't worry if your technique isn't perfect.
 After a few minutes practice anybody can get a hang of it.
 Relax and keep your weight on your supporting foot.
 Don't put your weight on the kicking foot or or on your hands.
 Adjust the tempo as you travel and stop and walk for a while if you need a break.